CLI reference

 tj uninstall --yes # remove everything tj installed

-Export and inspection
+Export and integration

 tj export --format otlp # forward to Grafana, Datadog, any OTel backend